 When using a VPN, you want a provider that has fast connection speeds so that your browsing and downloading won’t be slowed down by your VPN.
 If you like to stream a lot of video, especially if you often stream in high definition, then you’ll want fast connection speeds to prevent lag or buffering issues.

 Both NordVPN and ExpressVPN offer connections that are fast enough to handle everyday use including streaming high definition videos.
 But ExpressVPN tends to pip NordVPN in terms of offering the fastest connections for when you’re downloading large files.
+They even include a built-in speed test to help you dial in an optimal connection.

 Size And Breadth Of Server Network